 Special Needs Trust (SNT)

-A special needs trust, or sometimes called a supplemental needs trust (SNT), is a tool used when planning for a beneficiary with a disability.
-Without a special needs trust the beneficiary could lose their Supplemental Security Income (SSI) or Medicaid (ALTCS) benefits if they received an inheritance directly.
-The SNT names a trustee to manage the assets for the beneficiary and allows for discretion to supplement their needs, but not to provide too much from the trust so that they lose their benefits.
+A Special Needs Trust, sometimes called a supplemental-needs trust (SNT), is a tool used when planning for a beneficiary with a disability.
+Without a Special Needs Trust the beneficiary could lose their Supplemental Security Income (SSI) or Medicaid (ALTCS) benefits if he or she receives an inheritance directly that increases their wealth.
+The Special Needs Trust names a trustee to manage the assets for the beneficiary and allows for discretion to supplement their needs, but not to provide too much from the trust so that they lose their benefits.

-A Dynasty trust is a trust that is designed to shelter assets from estate taxes and potential creditors of the beneficiaries.
-This is also referred to as a “Generation skipping trust”.
+A Dynasty Trust is a trust that is designed to shelter assets from estate taxes and potential creditors of the beneficiaries.
+This is also referred to as a “Generation Skipping Trust”.
 The term “generation-skipping” is a misnomer.
-It is not that we are skipping your children out of the benefit of an inheritance.
-Rather, we are skipping the IRS out of a generation’s worth of estate taxes.
-Upon your death, your children have the use and enjoyment of the GST Trust for their entire lifetime.
+It is not that we are skipping a generation from the benefits of an inheritance.
+Rather, the Dynasty Trust includes provisions so that the next generation can skip estate taxes.
+Upon your death, your children have the use and enjoyment of the Generation Skipping Trust for their entire lifetime.
 It is upon your children’s deaths that the tax-free “skip” occurs.
-The GST Trust passes free of any estate taxes to the grandchildren.
-If structured properly, the assets of the GST Trust satisfy the provisions of Arizona’s “spendthrift” statute and are beyond the reach of your children’s creditors.
-Consequently, creditors resulting from lawsuits, divorce, or bankruptcy cannot attach the assets of the GST Trust.
+The Generation Skipping Trust passes from your children to your grandchildren free of any estate taxes.
+If structured properly, the assets of the Dynasty Trust satisfy the provisions of Arizona’s “spendthrift” statute and are therefore are protected from creditors going after your children’s inheritance.
+Consequently, creditors resulting from lawsuits, divorce, or bankruptcy cannot attack the assets of the Generation Skipping Trust.

-The Supreme Court recently found that a child who inherited an IRA from her mother and filed for bankruptcy nine years later, could not shield the account from her creditors.
-(Clark v.
-Rameker).
-A trust can protect the IRA assets from bankruptcy and other creditors, the most common one is a divorcing spouse.
+The Supreme Court recently found that a child who inherited an Individual Retirement Account (IRA) from her mother and filed for bankruptcy nine years later, could not shield the account from her creditors.
+A trust can protect the IRA assets from bankruptcy and other creditors, the most common type being a divorcing spouse.

-The default rule when a trust is named as the beneficiary is that it is required to take the payout and pay all the income tax within five years.
-The five year rule applies if the account owner hadn’t reached the required beginning date for taking IRA withdrawals (April 1 of the year after the account owner reaches 70 ½) before he or she died.
+The five-year rule applies if the account owner had not reached the required beginning date for taking IRA withdrawals (April 1 of the year after the account owner reaches 70 ½) before he or she died.
 If the owner died on or after this date the withdrawals are calculated according to the account owner’s remaining life expectancy, as if he or she were alive.
 This would probably mean a more rapid payout than if the trust could use the life expectancy of its oldest beneficiary to calculate withdrawals.

-With a properly drafted trust the IRS will “look through” the trust and treat its beneficiary as if he or she were directly named the IRA’s beneficiary.
+With a properly drafted trust, the IRS will “look through” the trust and treat its beneficiary as if he or she were directly named the beneficiary of the IRA.
 This enables the trust to take advantage of favorable minimum-distribution rules that apply to individual beneficiaries.
 In trusts with multiple beneficiaries, the required yearly withdrawal will be based on the life expectancy of the oldest beneficiary.
-An IRA Look Through trust provides the protection of a trust with the favorable tax treatment of an individual.
+An IRA Look-Through trust provides the protection of a trust with the favorable tax treatment of an individual.

 Custom Incentive Trust